SuperMoody/Social-Network/README.md

 # Social-Network
-Applying Data structures concept by making a social network and being able to analyze frequent trends in it using C++
+Academic project based on applying Data Structures concepts by making a social network and being able to analyze frequent trends in it using C++ as a progrmmaning language.